JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ## PROCEDURES

 The following procedures implement a simple self-custody, cold-storage scenario for managing digital assets.
 The objective is to prevent the private keys that control digital assets from falling into the wrong hands, making sure at the same time that they are available to digital-asset owners and, when appropriate, their heirs.
 It is important that you initiate it when you have a large block of time: usually at least two hours when you will not be interrupted or distracted.
-You don't want to make mistakes, and to avoid that it's best to do everything in one go.
+You don't want to make mistakes, and to avoid mistakes it's best to do everything in one go.

 ### Be Careful!